What is the function of throughbolts?

 ‘Anchors should be tightened to the manufacturer’s recommended torque settings.
 This will ensure that anchors are consistently set to achieve the maximum load and the anchor material is not over-stressed’.

-Expansion anchors must not be fixed to close together, as when the anchor expands it can lead to an increased stress load onto the substrate and potentially cause the substrate (concrete) to crack.
+Expansion anchors must not be fixed to close together, as when the anchor expands it can lead to an increased stress load onto the substrate and potentially cause the substrate (concrete) to fail.

 What are the key disadvantages of a throughbolt?

 The problem with all expansion anchors is that they suffer from load relaxation, when you have torqued it up correctly they will relax.
-The stress in the bolt will be dissipated into the substrate over a given period of time potentially weakening the substrate.
+The stress in the bolt will be dissipated into the substrate over a given period of time.

 Should I specify an ETA approved throughbolt?